sama1mansn/greenfield-docs/docs/faq/general-faqs.md

 ---
 title: General FAQ
+description: A list of BNB Greenfield frequently asks questions.
+keywords: [BNB Greenfield token, BNB Greenfield usage]
 ---

 ### Why can't I send BNB tokens on BNB Greenfield using my wallet?
-Wallet does not support transfers on BNB Greenfield because BNB Greenfield use a different transaction format than other EVM chains.
-You may encounter the following error when you transfer your token with your wallet.To send BNB tokens on BNB Greenfield, you need to use [dCellar Transfer function](../guide/getting-started/token-transfer.md#internal-transfers-within-greenfield).
+Wallet does not support transfers on BNB Greenfield because BNB Greenfield uses a different transaction format than other EVM chains.
+You may encounter the following error when you transfer your token with your wallet.
+To send BNB tokens on BNB Greenfield, you need to use [dCellar Transfer function](../guide/getting-started/token-transfer.md#internal-transfers-within-greenfield).

 <img
   src={require('../../static/img/transfer_error.png').default}